buildbot/buildbot-infra/README.rst

 Other files
 ===========

+This repository contains a few files unrelated to Ansible:

 -  buildbot.asc - Buildbot Release Team Keyring
 -  scripts/ - some scripts not under configuration management yet